-In addition to preserving much of the building’s original brick and wood features, the main dining room will showcase a dramatic, two-story ceiling that mimics the inside of a wooden ship through high-quality carpentry.
+In addition to preserving much of the building’s original brick and wood features, the main dining room showcases a dramatic, two-story ceiling that mimics the inside of a wooden ship through high-quality carpentry.
 Complete restoration of the exterior includes masonry and stucco repairs, as well as new mahogany and steel storefront systems.
 Due to the age and inherent character of a building that has survived more than 100 years, nearly every aspect is customized to fit the existing space properly, including windows, MEP systems, flooring, and millwork.

-Sitting adjacent to Franklin Square in Savannah’s Historic District, The Darling Oyster Bar will be one of the latest additions in the area’s bustling and long-established hub.
+Sitting adjacent to Franklin Square in Savannah’s Historic District, The Darling Oyster Bar is one of the latest additions in the area’s bustling and long-established hub.
 During the colonial period, Savannahians gathered in the City Market area for groceries, other goods and services, and community.
 The Market continued to thrive well into the 1800s, withstanding two fires, the Civil War, and Savannah’s great 1896 hurricane.

 We want to hear from you!
 Whether you have questions about this project, want to reach a particular team member or office, or want to learn more about our services, please let us know how we can serve you.